m4v15/CV/README.md

 |CSS| Tachyons (CSS library)||Heroku||
 |Basic Python (improving as we speak!)|

+### Projects

+#### Current
+- [Nazareth Open Tourism Platform](https://github.com/foundersandcoders/open-tourism-platform): A graduate project developed with the Nazareth Cultural and Tourism Association.
+An open backend to help support and facilitate the creation of apps and websites aimed at developing tourism in Nazareth.

+#### Past
+This are all projects I was one of multiple (2 or 4) lead developers on, during my time at founders and coders

+- [EasyNaz](https://easynaz.herokuapp.com/): A Founders & Coders project developed with [Almanarah organisation](http://www.almanarah.org/eng/), to help identify accesible services in Nazareth [Github](https://github.com/FACN1/easyNaz)
+- [Volunteer app](https://tolife.herokuapp.com/): Another project devised by me and a fellow student to help connect volunteers with organisations looking for help.
+[Github](https://github.com/FACN1/VolunteerApp)
+- [Game Of Thrones API](https://github.com/FACN1/week3-javiasy): First project using API's, made after 3 weeks of web development learning!

 #### Currently learning

 As someone who believes that there's always more to learn, I'm often trying to teach myself something new.
 Technologies I'm currently improving on: